Personal Services: Reception

 Personal Services opened at five cinemas in central London on 3 April 1987, and was the highest-grossing film in London for the week, with a gross of £57,775.
 It reached number one nationally in the UK after 10 weeks of release and was number one for two weeks.
 The film was the second highest-grossing British film of the year in the UK, behind only The Living Daylights, with a gross of £1,952,017 ($3.2 million).
 It grossed $1,744,164 in the United States and Canada.

+On the review aggregator website Rotten Tomatoes, 67% of 6 critics' reviews are positive.

 Ban

-The film was banned in the Republic of Ireland upon theatrical release (although the ban was lifted two months later).
+The film was banned in the Republic of Ireland upon theatrical release (although the ban was lifted two months later by a vote of 6 to 2).
 At the time, there were four films that were banned in Ireland, and Jones had directed three of them (Personal Services, Monty Python's Life of Brian, and Monty Python's The Meaning of Life).